 Our outreach teams go out at night and in the early mornings, looking for people sleeping rough.
 Our first priority is to get people off the streets and into accommodation.

 We gradually build up trusting relationships, working with people to offer them routes out of homelessness and towards recovery.
 We work in partnership with other organisations to help people access accommodation as well as support services such as physical and mental health services, drug and alcohol services, and legal services as needed.
 Where appropriate, we assist people with reconnection - helping them to return to their home towns in the UK and abroad.

 In London, our outreach teams work in Brent, Ealing, Hammersmith and Fulham, Hounslow, Islington, Kensington and Chelsea, Southwark, the City of London, Tower Hamlets and Westminster.

-We also run outreach services in Bournemouth, Brighton and Hove, Bristol, Gloucestershire, Oxford, Poole, Reading and Sussex.
+We also run outreach services in Basildon, Bournemouth and Poole, Brighton and Hove, Bristol, Oxford, Reading and Thurrock.

 For a full picture, see where we work.

 Outreach – tailoring our services to local needs

 While the ethos underpinning our outreach work is consistent across all the areas we work, the actual services we run are tailored to meet local needs.

 An example of how we work differently is in Westminster.
 Our 'hotspot teams' tackle one of the most difficult areas of rough sleeping in the country where there are encampments and large numbers of people who have slept rough for a long time.
 Here, we work with other homelessness charities in the area and staff who speak different languages to really get to know the people there and find the best way to support them away from the streets.